PrestaShop/docs/src/content/1.7/modules/concepts/pdf.md

 One of the interaction with the Customers involve sending mails, including pdf files.

-For exemple, for every order you do on a Shop as a Customer we expect to receive an Invoice.
+For example, for every order you do on a Shop as a Customer we expect to receive an Invoice.

 Working on what make a shop an unique experience, as a Developer you will be asked to customize every PDF files that PrestaShop can produce.